Licence - Exotic, Dangerous or Wild Animals

 (c) the animal shall not be moved or may only be moved in accordance with conditions specified in the licence.

-(d) the licensee must hold a current insurance policy, approved by the Council, which insures against liability for damage caused by the animal.
+(d) the licensee must hold a current insurance policy, approved by us, which insures against liability for damage caused by the animal.

 (e) only the species and number of animals listed on the licence may be kept.